 Meadow farmhouse, Dovecote Street.
 A Walk Round Hathern building 45

 Built c.1800, this was until 1969 on of the working farms.
-Its farmland was accessed by a gate at the end of Gladstone Street. sold 1970 at the Anchor Inn in 5 lots totalling 39 acres.
+Its farmland was accessed by a gate at the end of Gladstone Street.
+Sold 1970 at the Anchor Inn in 5 lots totalling 39 acres.
 The farmhouse was converted into flats in 1971

 Dovecote Street.
 This terrace first appears on the 1884 OS map.
 Dovecote Street then extended up to the main road, (now Wide Lane).
 This terrace was not on the 1824 Rates map